-Therese has been a visiting professor at North Carolina State University and occasionally teaches fiction writing at conferences and workshops.
+Therese earned a BA in sociology and cultural anthropology and an MFA in creative writing, both from North Carolina State University.
+She has been a visiting professor and occasionally teaches fiction writing at conferences and workshops.
 A member of Phi Beta Kappa and PEN America, she is married to award-winning professor and author John Kessel.
 They reside in North Carolina.

 (photo: Daniel Turbert)